 Dr. Antonio Scarpa assumed the responsibilities of CSR's Director on July 1, 2005.

-CSR received the first electronic grant applications via grants.gov and prepared to receive most applications by October 1, 2006.
+CSR received the first electronic grant applications via grants.gov.

 A new payment system was developed to replace the Scientific Review and Evaluation Awards system.
 Under the new system, reviewers attending study section meetings receive their honoraria and "flat-rate" reimbursements for meals and incidental expenses without having to submit vouchers.
 Reviewers will no longer need to submit vouchers for hotel expenses, which will be paid directly by NIH.
 All reviewer payments will be made electronically.